iandreariley/pisa_visualization/README.md

 #### Stephanie

-This is so cool!
+>This is so cool!
 I loved the graph at the end.
 The only thing I noticed is that it seems that the "Florida, USA" link does not work.
 But that could have been my computer.
 Way to go.

 #### Cole

-1. I understood the graphics.
+> 1. I understood the graphics.

-2. Only thing I saw is that on the first page "Half a millions" should be "Half a million."
+> 2. Only thing I saw is that on the first page "Half a millions" should be "Half a
+> million."
 I think?

 #### Julia

-Nice!
+>Nice!

-My first couple questions were actually answered by following images.
+>My first couple questions were actually answered by following images.
 I really like the horizontal lines and definition of the range between scores.
 That was my main initial burning question because it was hard to see where the line fell on the y-axis.

-To formally answer your questions:
+>To formally answer your questions:
 Is there anything you don't understand about the graphic?
 No
 What was your main takeaway from the visualization?